Domaine LeSeurre · Seneca Lake, NY

 We could run a poll.
 We could ask for a vote.
 But we want to know how each option lands — how it sounds in your mouth, what it makes you feel, what you'd say to a friend about it.

 So this isn't a survey.
 It's a conversation.
-Your instincts as Americans, wine lovers, and friends of our family shape what we build next.
+Your instincts as wine lovers and friends of the Finger Lakes shape what we build next.

 Discover the names.